Sign up to our Newsletter

 Infographic outlining what is considered a good lsat score

-A good LSAT score is generally considered to be 150 or higher for standard law schools, but for top-ranking institutions, you should aim for at least 160.
+A good LSAT score depends on the law schools you're applying to, but generally, a score of 160 or higher is considered “good.”
+A score of 170 or higher is considered excellent.
 If you're aspiring to get into one of the top 10 law schools, a score of 170 or more is recommended.

-Good LSAT Scores for Top-10 US Law Schools
+Good LSAT Scores for the Top 10 US Law Schools

-Ranking Law School 25th Percentile 50th Percentile 75th Percentile
+National Ranking Law School 25th Percentile LSAT Score 50th Percentile LSAT Score 75th Percentile LSAT Score A “Good” Score For Each School

 These schools are extremely competitive, but with the right preparation, support, and dedication, you have a fair chance of getting the required LSAT scores.